Crubeens

 Pigs' trotters boiled long and slow with aromatics until the skin and connective tissue turn meltingly tender and sticky.
 Eaten by hand straight from the bone, they were once a classic pub snack to go with a pint of stout.

-Crubeens (from Irish crúibín, 'pig's trotter') are particularly popular in the southern counties of Cork and Kerry, where they were sold in pubs and eaten by hand like corn on the cob.
+Crubeens (from Irish crúibín, 'pig's trotter') are a cheap, nose-to-tail food of the poor that became a staple pub and fair-day snack, especially in the southern counties around Cork and Limerick, where they were sold in pubs and eaten by hand like corn on the cob.

 Unctuous and gelatinous, crubeens are all about texture: silky melting skin, sticky lips, and little nuggets of sweet pork pulled from between the bones.
 Salty and porky, with a faint perfume of bay and pepper, they are messy, primal pub food at its best.
 A dab of mustard cuts the richness perfectly.